Manzanita Lake Camper Store

 The Manzanita Lake Camping Cabins near the northeast entrance provide the convenience, economy, and security of rustic family cabins.
 These are the first new accommodations in Lassen Volcanic National Park since 1972.
 The cabins come furnished with bed(s), propane heater, lantern, bear proof box, fire ring and picnic table.
 Central restrooms and showers are located nearby.
 There are 20 cabins total, available in 3 different models: 2 Room, 1 Room, and Bunk Style.
 For more information on the cabins, including how to book online, visit our Cabins Page.
 And check out how we can make your trip a breeze with our camper packages.

-Kayak Rentals on Manzanita Lake
+Watercraft Rentals on Manzanita Lake

 Gliding across Manzanita Lake is a magical experience with impressive views of Lassen Peak at the west end of the lake.